 - Personalized 1-on-1 support through unique programs designed to work with patients when they’re needed most

-To learn more about what the Novartis Oncology Patient Support Program can offer your patients, call 1-800-282-7630 or visit www.HCP.Novartis.com/Access/.
+To learn more about what Novartis Oncology Patient Support can offer your patients, call 1-800-282-7630 or visit HCP.Novartis.com/Access.

-The VOTRIENT® (pazopanib) tablets 14-Day Free Trial helps eligible patients start therapy quickly.
+The VOTRIENT 14-Day Free Trial helps eligible patients start therapy quickly.
 A 14-day supply is shipped directly to a patient’s home or another convenient location.
-This 1-time 14-day trial is available to all patients prescribed VOTRIENT for a US Food and Drug Administration (FDA)-approved indication without regard to purchase of VOTRIENT or any other product.
+This 1-time, 14-day trial is available to all patients prescribed VOTRIENT for a US Food and Drug Administration (FDA)-approved indication without regard to purchase of VOTRIENT or any other product.

-VOTRIENT® (pazopanib) tablets is indicated for the treatment of patients with advanced renal cell carcinoma (RCC).
+VOTRIENT® (pazopanib) tablets is indicated for the treatment of adults with advanced renal cell carcinoma (RCC).

 Important Safety Information for VOTRIENT® (pazopanib) tablets

-Hemorrhagic Events: Fatal hemorrhagic events were reported in 0.9% (5/586) of patients in the RCC trials.
-In the randomized RCC trial, 13% (37/290) of patients treated with VOTRIENT compared to 5% (7/145) of patients on placebo experienced at least 1 hemorrhagic event.
+Hemorrhagic Events: Fatal hemorrhagic events were reported in 0.9% of 586 patients in the RCC trials, and cerebral/intracranial hemorrhage was observed in <1% (2/586) of patients treated with VOTRIENT.
+In the randomized RCC trial, 13% of 290 patients treated with VOTRIENT experienced at least 1 hemorrhagic event.
 The most common hemorrhagic events were hematuria (4%), epistaxis (2%), hemoptysis (2%), and rectal hemorrhage (1%).
-VOTRIENT should not be used in patients who have a history of hemoptysis, cerebral, or clinically significant gastrointestinal (GI) hemorrhage in the past 6 months.
+Nine of 37 patients treated with VOTRIENT who had hemorrhagic events experienced serious events, including pulmonary, gastrointestinal (GI), and genitourinary hemorrhage.
+One percent of patients treated with VOTRIENT died from hemorrhage.
+VOTRIENT has not been studied in patients who have a history of hemoptysis, cerebral hemorrhage, or clinically significant GI hemorrhage in the past 6 months.
+Withhold VOTRIENT and resume at a reduced dose, or permanently discontinue, based on severity of hemorrhagic events.

-Arterial Thromboembolic Events: Arterial thromboembolic events have been observed, including fatal events (0.3%, 2/586) in the RCC trials.
-In the randomized RCC trial, 2% (5/290) of patients receiving VOTRIENT experienced myocardial infarction or ischemia, 0.3% (1/290) had a cerebrovascular accident, and 1% (4/290) had an event of transient ischemic attack.
-No arterial thromboembolic events were reported in patients who received placebo.
-Use with caution in patients who are at increased risk for these events or have a history of these events.
-Do not use VOTRIENT in patients who have had an arterial thromboembolic event in the past 6 months.
+Arterial Thromboembolic Events: In the RCC trials, fatal arterial thromboembolic events occurred in 0.3% of 586 patients.
+In the randomized RCC trial, 2% of 290 patients receiving VOTRIENT experienced myocardial infarction or ischemia, 0.3% had a cerebrovascular accident, and 1% had an event of transient ischemic attack.
+VOTRIENT has not been studied in patients who have had an arterial thromboembolic event within the past 6 months.
+Permanently discontinue VOTRIENT in case of an arterial thromboembolic event.

-Venous Thromboembolic Events (VTEs): VTEs have occurred, including venous thrombosis and fatal pulmonary emboli.
-In the randomized RCC trial, VTEs were reported in 1% of patients treated with VOTRIENT and in 1% of patients treated with placebo.
-Monitor for signs and symptoms.
+Venous Thromboembolic Events (VTEs): VTEs, including venous thrombosis and fatal pulmonary embolus (PE), have occurred.
+In the randomized RCC trial, VTEs were reported in 1% of patients treated with VOTRIENT.
+Monitor for signs and symptoms of VTE and PE.
+Withhold VOTRIENT and then resume at the same dose, or permanently discontinue, based on severity of VTE.

 Thrombotic Microangiopathy (TMA): TMA, including thrombotic thrombocytopenic purpura (TTP) and hemolytic uremic syndrome (HUS), has been reported in clinical trials of VOTRIENT as monotherapy, in combination with bevacizumab, and in combination with topotecan.
 VOTRIENT is not indicated for use in combination with other agents.
 Six of the 7 TMA cases occurred within 90 days of the initiation of VOTRIENT.
 Improvement of TMA was observed after treatment was discontinued.
 Monitor for signs and symptoms of TMA.
 Permanently discontinue VOTRIENT in patients developing TMA.
 Manage as clinically indicated.